ileanaMircea/WordQuest/README.md

 <h2> Features </h2>

-Spaced Repetition Learning: Built on the SM-2 algorithm (used by Anki) for optimal memory retention Interactive Reading: Access to books from Project Gutenberg with integrated learning tools Gamified Learning: Drag-and-drop games and other interactive exercises using your flashcard decks Smart Flashcards: Adaptive learning system that adjusts to your progress
+Spaced Repetition Learning: Built on the SM-2 algorithm for memory retention
+Interactive Reading: Access to books from Project Gutenberg with integrated learning tools
+Gamified Learning: Drag-and-drop games and other interactive exercises using flashcard decks
+Smart Flashcards: Adaptive learning system that adjusts to your progress

 <h2> Technologies Used </h2>